Aidan-Flanigan/ScammerUniversityFinals/README.md

 ### _1-2.
 Language Comparison (Focus on Llama)_

 #### Why choose Llama?
-Commercial models are trained to give consistent responses in every language, but Llama tends to expose the specific traits of the training data used for each language.
-Therefore, it was well-suited for analyzing differences in political alignment based on language.
+We chose Llama because it is open-source and shows how training data shapes responses differently across languages.
+Unlike commercial models that aim for uniformity, Llama highlights language-specific traits, making it an ideal choice for studying political alignment by language.

 ![](analysis/politics/charts/compass_llama_language.png)